-Use of Windows XP is now a big risk
+Use of Windows XP Is Now a Big Risk

-Computer security experts are agreed that the loss of ongoing Microsoft support makes WinXP far more vulnerable to attacks by hackers than it was when its parent was plugging security gaps on a weekly basis.
+Computer security experts have agreed that the loss of ongoing Microsoft support makes WinXP far more vulnerable to attacks by hackers than it was when its parent was plugging security gaps on a weekly basis.
 They are almost unanimous in their recommendation that the millions of current users of WinXP move as soon as possible to an alternative operating system.

 But where can beleaguered WinXP users go?
 Many have neither the desire nor the means to buy the new hardware and software that would be required to follow Microsoft’s approved migration path and upgrade to Windows 7, 8.1, or 10.

 The operating system we plan to migrate to is Lubuntu Linux.
-Lubuntu is a member of the UNIX family of operating systems, and is a direct derivative of Ubuntu.
+Lubuntu is a member of the UNIX family of operating systems, and it is a direct derivative of Ubuntu.

-What are Ubuntu and Lubuntu?
+What Are Ubuntu and Lubuntu?

-The philosophy behind Ubuntu is to provide a freely available, open source operating system that includes the most used capabilities of Windows without the expense and disruption involved in having to keep up with the Microsoft product cycle.
+The philosophy behind Ubuntu is to provide a freely available, open-source operating system that includes the most used capabilities of Windows without the expense and disruption involved in having to keep up with the Microsoft product cycle.

 Like Windows, Ubuntu and Lubuntu have a graphical user interface (GUI) that makes it easy for non-technical users to navigate.
 Anyone familiar with Windows in its various incarnations already understands the concept of how the Ubuntu GUI functions, though, as we’ll see, the details can be quite different.

-Advantages of the Ubuntu family
+Advantages of the Ubuntu Family

 The entire Ubuntu family has some unique features that make it a great alternative for those looking to migrate from Windows XP.